Optical-Flow Guided Prompt Optimization for Coherent Video Generation: Main Contribution: MotionPrompt

 To address this, we employ the prompt optimization method and extend it to capitalize the text prompt's influence across the entire video.
 This approach enables indirect control of the latent video representation by using gradients derived from only a subset of frames, rather than necessitating gradients for every frame.
 Specifically, instead of using \eqref{eq:opt} for the latent, we introduce an inference-time optimization problem with respect to the text embedding $\cb$:

 One of the most important advantages of this approach is that it enables the use of a simple reverse diffusion process:

 Furthermore, to preserve the semantic meaning of the original prompt, rather than optimizing the entire text embedding $\vc$, we follow the approach introduced in ~\citet{um2024minorityprompt}, attaching learnable token embeddings to the end of the prompt and optimizing only these embeddings.
-Specifically, we first add new text tokens $\textit{S} = \{S_i\}_{i=1}^{n}$ to the tokenizer vocabulary and initialize their embeddings with words that can help improve video quality, such as "authentic" and "real".
+Specifically, we first add new text tokens $\textit{S} = \{S_i\}_{i=1}^{n}$ to the tokenizer vocabulary and initialize their embeddings with words that can help improve video quality.
+In this work, we use the word ‘authentic’ and similar terms.
 We then append these learnable tokens to the end of the given text prompt (e.g., "White fox on the rock." $\rightarrow$ "White fox on the rock $S_1$ ... $S_n$."). \add{We denote this modified prompt as $\textit{P} + \textit{S}$.
 This leads to the following modified optimization problem:

 where $\Tc$ denotes the embeddings of tokens $\textit{S}$, and $\vc(\Tc) := \mathcal{E}_{\text{text}}(\textit{P} + \textit{S})$.} This optimization occurs at each timestep $t$ within the defined range, causing $\Tc$ to evolve over time and, consequently, making $\vc(\Tc)$ vary with each timestep.
 By preserving the other token embeddings in the original text prompt, we ensure that essential text information is retained without loss and ensure the diffusion sampling trajectory on the correct manifold.
 After the specified range, we revert to the original prompt $\textit{P}$ to maintain the overall appearance and structure of the initial video.